Updated May 19, 2021

 Are the COVID-19 vaccines effective if I am overweight or obese?

 Yes.
-The data released by the FDA shows that the 3 vaccines are effective in patients who are overweight or obese.17
+The data released by the FDA shows that all 3 vaccines are effective in patients who are overweight or obese.17

 Some people should talk with their doctor before getting the COVID-19 vaccine